efposadac/nAPMO/results/README.rst

 1. the ipython notebook.

-This folder contains some examples using the code.
+This folder contains some experiments/results using the code.
 The first one is a ipython notebook called ``nAPMO.ipynb`` which contains information step by step on how the code works.

-Link:  :download:`nAPMO notebook example <../examples/nAPMO.ipynb>`
+Link:  :download:`nAPMO notebook example <../results/nAPMO.ipynb>`

 nbviewer: http://nbviewer.ipython.org/url/efposadac.github.io/nAPMO/_downloads/nAPMO.ipynb

 2. Integration on diatomic Molecules

 The second example can be found in the folder ``Density``.
-This contains examples for the calculation of :math:`\int \rho({\bf r})` for diatomic molecules for elements from Z = 1, up to Z = 8, with exception of Helium.
+This contains results for the calculation of :math:`\int \rho({\bf r})` for diatomic molecules for elements from Z = 1, up to Z = 8, with exception of Helium.
 The outcome of this test must be:

 ::